arnaveenkumar/flask_fast/README.md

 # Tickit

-I’m developing a to-do app that allows users to add and remove tasks using a Flask-RESTful API.
+I’m developing a to-do web app that allows users to manage tasks effortlessly.

 ## Features

 * Added a dark theme
 * Up next (1): Edit tasks, Create timestamps for the created tasks.
 * Up next (2): Removing the Delete button for a cleaner UI.
-Now, users can delete tasks by either checking the radio button or clicking the ‘X’ icon in the task list.
+Users can delete tasks by either checking the radio button or clicking the ‘X’ icon in the task list.
-* Up next (3): Calender view.
+* Up next (3): Embedding calender.

 I'll be adding several features in the coming days.